jeeliz/jeelizWeboji/README.md

 ### Future improvements
 We are currently working hard on this project.
-New neural networks are training and we confident about improving this library.
+New neural networks are training and we are confident about improving this library.
 Here are our ways to improve:

 * Better emotion detection with a better neural network (improving the structure, the face generator, ...),
 * Better tracking stabilization,
-* Add a calibration estimation to better take into account the variations of the coefficients between different faces.
+* Add a calibration estimation to take into account the variations of the coefficients between different faces.

+You can subscribe to the [Jeeliz Youtube channel](https://www.youtube.com/channel/UC3XmXH1T3d1XFyOhrRiiUeA) or to the [@StartupJeeliz Twitter account](https://twitter.com/StartupJeeliz) to be kept informed of our cutting edge developments.

 ## Documentation